nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Entertainment: No budget set
 ```

-### Set Regular Monthly Reset of Budget: set-budget-reset
+### Set Regular Monthly Reset of Budget: toggle-reset
-Automatically resets the budget for each category at the start of a new month.
+Automatically resets the budget for each category at the start of a new month when turned on.

 Format:
-`set-budget-reset ON/OFF`

-- `ON/OFF`
+`toggle-reset`

-  - This parameter is required.
+- No parameters are required.
-  - on: Enables automatic monthly budget reset.
-  - off: Disables automatic monthly budget reset.

-Example:
-- `set-budget-reset on`
+- It would automatically switch to the other setting.
+  - If automatic budget reset is off, `toggle-reset` would turn it on, vice versa.

+Example output:

 ## V2 Features (Coming soon)
 ### Menu